Why save into a pension?

 Pensions have a number of advantages over other ways to save for retirement:

 - Pensions are a very tax efficient way to save, thanks to the current tax relief on contributions.
-Basic rate taxpayers under the age of 75 get 20% tax relief on contributions up to the annual allowance.
+Basic rate taxpayers under the age of 75 get 20% tax relief on contributions subject to the higher of your earned income or up to the annual allowance.
 For every £80 you contribute into a pension, you’ll automatically see £100 go into your pension pot.

 - If you are a higher or additional rate taxpayer, you can claim further tax relief via your tax return or salary sacrifice if your employer offers it.